 In 2015 Labour and the Tories can count on about 200 safe seats each, with about 200 other seats that can loosely be termed marginal, of which only 50 might actually change hands – again, pretty much the same as in 1992.
 But the location of these safe seats is very different this time round.

 Of course, Labour in 2015 cannot really consider any of its Scottish seats safe.
 But the political landscape has also changed utterly in England and Wales since 1992.
-Many of 1992’s marginals have become today’s safe seats, or the other way around.
-In effect the battleground in 2015 has shifted northwards, away from London and the South (where Labour-held seats have become safer, and most seats that are not Labour held are increasingly seen as unwinnable) and into the Midlands, Yorkshire, the North-west – and, of course, Scotland.
+Many of 1992’s marginals have become today’s safe seats, and the other way around.
+In effect the battleground in 2015 has shifted northwards, away from London and the South (where Labour-held seats have become safer, and most seats that are not Labour-held are increasingly seen as unwinnable) and into the Midlands, Yorkshire, the North-west and, of course, Scotland.

 But many, less urban seats which Labour won in 1992 (Warwickshire North, Pendle, Kingswood, Nuneaton and Ipswich for example) were won back by the Conservatives in 2010, some quite comfortably (the Conservative majorities in Pendle and Kingswood were about 3,000 in 2010: quite a lot for supposedly “marginal” seats).
 Cambridge – which Labour won by 500 votes in 1992 – was lost by Labour back in 2005 (in 2010 Labour came third there, behind both the Lib Dems and Tories).
 There’s even one seat – Crewe and Nantwich – which had been Labour all the way from its creation in 1983 until a 2008 by-election, but which stayed Conservative in 2010 by a good 6,000 votes.
 They may all remain out of Labour’s reach in 2015.